-Two record flood events, in the last three years, confirm the need for the work the Council is completing for the 100-Year accreditation and the ultimately for the 500-Year Authorized Level of Protection.
+Three record flood events, in the last four years, confirm the need for the work the Council is completing for the 100-Year accreditation and the ultimately for the 500-Year Authorized Level of Protection.

-With the added 2015 bond issue revenue, the Council is able to pursue the ultimate goal of providing Authorized Level of Protection to the Metro-East.
-If the Corps of Engineers can obtain additional federal funding in FY 2019 and future years, the Authorized Level of Protection could be achieved twenty years sooner than original thought.
+With the Corps of Engineers, receiving FY 2019 Work Plan Funds & FY 2020 Budget Funds and the Council issuing a third bond issue, the Council's ultimate goal of providing Authorized Level of Protection to the Metro-East could be achieved twenty years sooner than original thought.